Higher Level Apprenticeship in Health and Social Care

 Where will it take me?

-Candidates who successfully complete the program will have a Managerial qualification for the regulated Adult Care sector and recognised by the Sector skills Council.
+Candidates who successfully complete the programme will have a Managerial qualification for the regulated Adult Care sector and recognised by the Sector Skills Council.

-Learners who achieve the Diploma could apply to progress to a Foundation Degree in a related discipline.
+Learners who achieve the Diploma are eligible to apply to progress to a Foundation Degree in a related discipline.